 “We’ll hunt together.
 I’ll ride behind you on your horse, and when the game’s afoot none gives chase as swift as I. Ladies will long to sup with us by candlelight, and even share our bed.
-In the matter of women, I’m metal most attractive [magnetic].
-And you may do what you will.”
+In the matter of women, I’m metal most attractive [magnetic], and you may do with them what you will.”

 Sir Waine could not be tempted.
 “You’re still my wedded wife,” he sighed.
 “I’ll not break my marriage vows.
 And though it breaks my heart to think of the fair lady who offered me her hand, ’twas but a waking dream.”

 “Not so, Sir Waine,” came a voice.
 Dame Cat moved aside so he might ope the bed curtains.
 There was the lovely lady, free to tell him all.